-The entire Sipwise C5 cluster can be monitored from the management nodes by using the SIPWISE-NGCP-MIB, SIPWISE-NGCP-MONITOR-MIB and SIPWISE-NGCP-ALARMS-MIB (SIPWISE-NGCP-STATS-MIB is deprecated and should not be used anymore).
-These OIDs are rooted at Sipwise C5 slot .1.3.6.1.4.1.34274.1..
+The entire Sipwise C5 cluster can be monitored from the management nodes by using the SIPWISE-NGCP-MIB, SIPWISE-NGCP-MONITOR-MIB and SIPWISE-NGCP-ALARMS-MIB.
+These OIDs are rooted at Sipwise C5 slot .1.3.6.1.4.1.34274.1.\.

-The MIBs are self-documented, and can be found as part of the ngcp-snmp-mibs package (running dpkg -S 'SIPWISEMIB' will list their pathnames).
+The MIBs are self-documented, and can be found as part of the ngcp-snmp-mibs package (running dpkg -S 'SIPWISE\MIB' will list their pathnames).
 The Sipwise C5 SNMP Agent is a part of the ngcp-snmp-agent package, which is installed by default and works out-of-the-box as long as the snmpd has been properly configured.